 Many species of horses that until recently inhabited certain areas of our planet completely disappeared due to the onslaught of human civilization.
 At present, wild horses are extinct in Europe and America.
 So, horses can be one of the many interesting research topics for middle school essays.
 Well, nothing lasts forever and all species of animals disappear over time.

-Read our article to find out about the breeds of horses we can hardly see in the wild now.
+Read our article to find out about the popular horse breeds we can hardly see in the wild now.

 About 200 years ago, tarpans lived all over the European continent, but now this is an extinct horse species.
 It is believed that tarpans were the ancestors of all contemporary horses.
 They lived in the central and southeastern parts of modern Europe.
 The forest type of tarpans was relatively small, and they reached only 50 inches at the withers.
 They were gray-brown with large erect ears, curly mane, and a short tail.
 Since tarpans lived in the forests, they were not good runners.
 So, when people started to hunt them using domesticated horses, they were quickly exterminated.